salilab/saliweb/doc/using.rst

    :language: python

-Although `/usr/bin/web_service.py` is only installed on `modbase`, you can copy it and run it on any machine that has network access and has Python and curl installed.
+Although `/usr/bin/web_service.py` is only installed on `modbase`, you can `download a copy <http://modbase.compbio.ucsf.edu/web_service.py>`_ and run it on any machine that has network access and has Python and curl installed.